 - If you are receiving supplemental oxygen via tanks or a liquid oxygen system attempt to receive additional supplies for your home by contacting your supplier.
 With reports of decreased availability of supplemental oxygen supplies in some states, it is advisable to acquire an oxygen concentrator, if possible.

 - On Monday, March 30, 2020, the Centers for Medicare & Medicaid Services (CMS) issued temporary regulatory waivers and new rules amid concerns for the US Healthcare system during the COVID-19 pandemic.
 Within these regulations is a big victory for individuals with Alpha-1 Antitrypsin Deficiency who receive augmentation therapy.
 The choice of home infusions is now available for Alphas that usually receive infusions in a hospital or physician office setting.
 Patients need to be their own best advocate for their health care treatments by having transparent conversations with your health care providers about this choice and its cost.
 In order to receive infusions at home, Alphas and their physicians need to understand the choice and nuances of billing Medicare correctly.
 We encourage patients to understand the costs associated with switching from Medicare Part B to Medicare Part D if this is being recommended.
 Talk to your provider, specialty pharmacy and/or home care infusion company and have a transparent conversation about the costs.
 This provision was extended through the end of 2021 and the Foundation is working to make these provisions permanent.

 - If you receive home infusion from an infusion nurse, be diligent and be sure your infusion nurse is diligent in cleaning surfaces used for reconstitution, pooling, and administration of infusions before and after each treatment.
-Make sure that both your nurse and you follow all the instructions regarding personal protection from transmission including vigorous hand washing and covering coughs and sneezes.
+Make sure that both your nurse and you follow all the instructions regarding personal protection from transmission including wearing face masks, vigorous hand washing and covering coughs and sneezes.
 Maintain Social Distancing as possible.
 Try to arrange that your nurse visits you first on the day of infusion to avoid bringing in infection from other homes.

 - If you have concerns about receiving your augmentation therapy infusions, please understand that there are no significant withdrawal side effects from missing a dose.
 If you know you will be missing a dose, ask your physician about receiving a double dose of augmentation therapy prior to missing a dose.
 While receiving a double dose every two weeks is likely not as effective as a usual dose every week, it is better than missing a dose entirely.